aperezhortal/SkewTplus/doc/source/userReference/parcelAnalysis.rst

 .. image:: ../img/parcelAnalysisExample.png

-In the next chapter, a more intensive use of the the parcelAnalysis function is used to compute CAPE for a 3D domain from a WRF output file: :ref:`wrfOutputCAPE`
+In the next chapter, a more intensive use of the parcelAnalysis function is used to compute CAPE for a 3D domain from a WRF output file: :ref:`wrfOutputCAPE`